-- The Combined BS/MS in Dietetics Program (CDP) is a dual undergraduate and graduate level Coordinated Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+- 1. The Combined BS/MS in Dietetics Program (CDP) is a dual undergraduate and graduate level Coordinated Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates of the CDP who are verified by the CDP Director are eligible to apply for active membership in the Academy of Nutrition and Dietetics and to write the registration examination for dietitians.
 Because of the rigorous accreditation process, the program has approved curricula which assure that, upon program completion and verification, students will have achieved the ACEND required knowledge requirements and competencies. - 2.
 The TCU CDP provides an academic program that integrates both Bachelor and Master level didactic instruction with supervised practice experiences.
 Program length is seven semesters (fall and spring of the junior and senior undergraduate years, and summer, fall and spring to complete the MS degree following acquisition of the BS degree).
-Semesters will incorporate a combination of lecture-based classes plus supervised practice experiences.
-During the junior fall and spring, students acquire Supervised Practice hours through completion of NTDT 30144 Quantity Food Production and NTDT 40000 Research Practice, respectively.
+Semesters will incorporate a combination of lecture-based classes in addition to supervised practice experiences.
 During the senior fall and spring students complete Supervised Practice at least two days per week (Tuesday, Thursday) in dietetics practice in the areas including, but not limited to, community dietetics, food systems management, school foodservice, and nutrition education.
-During the three semesters of the fifth year (including the summer), at least four days per week will be spent in dietetics practice in the areas including, but not limited to, nutrition, nutrition, education, culminating/capstone experience, leadership, and professional development.
+During the three semesters of the fifth year (including the summer), at least four days per week will be spent in dietetics practice in the areas including, but not limited to, medical nutrition therapy, community nutrition, nutrition education, culminating/capstone experience, leadership, and professional development.